frittna/Crypto_Coin_Ticker/README.md

 For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Aug.05.2021 23:54 CET - Version 1.0.5 using spiffs + SDconfig + SHT30 Room Sensor

 **last edit:** added optional support for the SHT30 Temperature and Humidity sensor in the official grey vertical base - makes a bit larger info panel so only select if you want it.  -> when using the M5Burner just select regular or the sensor version (Celcius or Fahrenheit)

-For regular users **without the vertical base** i recommend to use the **usual version** because you would loose some pixels from the candle chart for no benefit.
+For users **without the vertical base i recommend to use the usual version** you would loose some pixels from the candle chart for no benefit.

---------> **NOTE:** Aug.5.2021: I fixed a **BUG** in the recent version where your settings was not saved to internal memory and gone after a restart
+--------> **NOTE:** Aug.5.2021: I fixed a **BUG** in the recent version where your settings was not saved

+#
+#
 ##Using the App:

 - This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation